New brane-like solutions in modified four-dimensional Einstein-Gauss-Bonnet gravity: Results

 in which the effective cosmological constant is defined by $\Lambda=-\dfrac{3}{2\kappa^2 \alpha}<0$.
+In this new coordinate system, the brane lives on a slice placed at $z=r_{AdS}$ and the full spacetime consists of gluing together two copies of $AdS_{4}$ across the brane.
 Therefore, the vacuum solution (\ref{vc}) emerges as a result of the non-trivial contribution of the GB term for the field equations in four dimensions, so that the physical effect appears as an effective negative cosmological constant which, in turn, is sourced by the coupling constant $\alpha$.
 For the sake of convenience, let us proceed with a further coordinate transformation: $u=\dfrac{r_{AdS}^{2}}{z}$.
-By doing so, the $AdS$ line element takes the form
+By doing so, the line element \eqref{bulk} takes the form